 - Length: No fewer than three pages, including illustrations, charts, and references (if applicable).
 Can be upwards of 30 if the topic requires that much detail.
 White Papers are usually 3,000 to 5,000 words.

 - A White Paper is based on established facts and logical arguments, like a well-researched article in an industry journal.

 - A White Paper includes documented sources or references.

-- Structure: There is usually a title page, table of contents, short executive summary (optional but helpful), introduction, several pages educating the reader about the problem, several pages hypothesizing a solution, several pages offering an example of an organization or application that used that solution to achieve results, and a conclusion.
+- Recommended Structure (not mandatory): There is usually a title page, table of contents, short executive summary (optional but helpful), introduction, several pages educating the reader about the problem, several pages hypothesizing a solution, several pages offering an example of an organization or application that used that solution to achieve results, and a conclusion.

 - Density: Denser than an ebook.
 White papers are not usually easy to skim -- in fact, readers usually need to read them over more than once to fully process and comprehend all the information contained in it.